JohanJSijtsma/Crossword-Puzzle-Generator/README.md

 `python generate_crossword.py [Width] [Height] [path/to/file.txt] [nr_of_tries]`

+For example, you could use the following command:

 `python generate_crossword.py 13 13 dictionary.txt 10`

-The animation shows how this script builds a puzzle.

-![gif 1](basic_algorithm.gif)
+The script then prints the densest puzzle, as well as the puzzle with the most questions that it found within the amount of tries specified.

+## Behind the Scenes
-First it chooses a random square, and puts it in a set.
+First the script chooses a random square, and puts that square in a set.
 Next we start the main loop:

-It picks a random square from the set (initially just the random one).
+1. Pick a random square from the set (initially just the random one).
-Then it looks for words that could fit in that square using the data structure described below.
+2. Find a list of words that could fit in that square using the data structure described below.
-We pick a word randomly from that list and add it to the puzzle.
+3. Randomly pick a word from that list and add it to the puzzle.
-It also records which squares the new word uses and we add the squares to the set.
+4. Record which squares the new word uses and add the squares to the set.
-If no words fit, then the square is removed from the set.
+5. If no words fit, then remove the square (from step 1) from the set.

 Then we repeat the loop until no more squares are in the set.

+![gif 1](basic_algorithm.gif)

 In the example, after the first word LOT is added, the square with the O is selected to add a word.
 The department 'MAYOTTE' does not fit in the puzzle, as the M falls outside of the puzzle area, but 'LOIRET' does.